Rod Coronado

 Rodney Adam Coronado (born July 3, 1966) is an indigenous American animal rights and environmental activist known for his militant direct actions in the late 1980s and 1990s.
 As part of the Sea Shepherd Conservation Society, he sank two whaling ships and destroyed Iceland's sole whale-processing facility in 1986.
 He led the Animal Liberation Front's Operation Bite Back campaign against the fur industry and its supporting institutions in the early 1990s, which was involved in multiple firebombings.
 Following an attack on a Michigan State University mink research center in early 1992, Coronado was jailed for nearly five years.
 He later admitted to being the sole perpetrator.
 The 1992 federal Animal Enterprise Protection Act was created in response to his actions.
 The operation continued with a focus on liberating animals rather than property destruction.
 Coronado also worked with Earth First.

 His activism continued in the 2000s.
 He was jailed another eight months in 2004 for sabotaging an Arizona mountain lion hunt and was targeted under an anti-terrorism law in 2006 for having recounted details of his Michigan State incendiary device in a public setting.
 During his active sentence, he renounced violent tactics, influenced by years of imprisonment and his new fatherhood.
 He served an additional year for the incendiary device charge and an additional four months for a probation violation.
 Since 2013, Coronado has been involved in gray wolf conservation in the contiguous United States.
-He founded Wolf Patrol, a nonprofit that monitors treatment of wolves and reports illegal wolf hunting.
+He founded Wolf Patrol, a nonprofit organisation that monitors treatment of wolves and reports illegal wolf hunting.